toshism/netz/README.md

 Emacs generic graph store.

-Consider this alpha currently.
-The functions documented here should work, but things could change.
+Consider this alpha currently, it's very much in progress.
+The basic functions documented here should work, but things could change and there are still quite a few features I would like to add.
+It's a start...
 To get an idea of how it works take a look at the [`tests`](https://github.com/toshism/netz/blob/main/tests/test-netz.el).

 Graphs are stored in memory and optionally backed up to disk.
 Convenience is preferred over space, so consider that before adding millions of nodes/edges, but even up to a million or so seems to be fine (although very little testing has been done on graphs that size).